SSEP Program Costs

 Cost: the cost is dependent on the scope of the program desired.
 The program can be customized to fit both audience size and budget.
 Contact SSEP.

-SSEP National Conference in Washington, DC (see Community Program page): the community would be responsible for any conference registration fee per attendee, if such a fee is required.
+SSEP National Conference at Kennedy Space Center in Florida or the Smithsonian National Air and Space Museum in Washington, DC (see Community Program page): the community would be responsible for any conference registration fee per attendee, if such a fee is required.
+The conference is held over 1-2 days in late June or early July.

 Expanding the Number of Students Participating in the Design Competition: a school district may want more than 3,200 students to participate in their experiment design competition.